vemuladevendran/Knight-s-Tour-Problem/README.md

 ### 1. Backtracking Algorithm
 - This method uses a recursive backtracking approach to explore all possible moves of the knight and backtrack when reaching a dead end.
-- The backtracking algorithm searches for a solution by trying different moves and undoing them if they don't lead to a solution.
+- The backtracking algorithm searches for a solution by trying different moves and undo them if they don't lead to a solution.
 - It is a brute-force approach that systematically explores all possible paths until a solution is found or all paths are exhausted.

 ### 2. Graph Theory